 Bowiea volubilis is native from Namaqualand, a region between Namibia and South Africa, but is widespread in most of Tropical Africa, until northern Tanzania.
 In its natural habitat, it grows often hidden between the rocks, partially exposed to sunlight.

-Bowiea Volubilis can stand a minimum winter temperature of 13ยบC, so it’s easier to keep it indoors in a pot to control better the temperature variation.
+Bowiea Volubilis can stand a minimum winter temperature of 13°C, so it’s easier to keep it indoors.

 It prefers a bright spot but it’s better not to put it under direct sunlight.
 The ideal substrate should be a mix of sand, soil from decomposition of mature leaves, old fertilized soil in equal parts, and it should be always well-drained.
 The bulb shouldn’t be completely covered of soil: at least half of it should come out from the ground.
-Watering is regular during the winter, having also the additional purpose of increasing the environmental humidity against the attack of ladybugs, and should be reduced gradually in summer, until the stems dry up, when watering is completely suspended for a period.
+Watering regularly during the winter, and reducing

-Propagation is made through seeds or by taking off the little bulbs which sometimes form at the base of the main one.
+Propagation is by seeds or taking off the little bulbs which sometimes form at the base of the main one.